 (1) A licence or permit may be issued subject to such conditions as the Board thinks fit and specifies in the licence or permit.

-[(1a) deleted]

 (2) The Board may, at any time, by notice in writing given to the licensee or permit holder, change or remove a condition of the licence or permit or add a new condition to the licence or permit.

 (2a) The Board cannot change or remove a condition changed or added by the State Administrative Tribunal unless it has applied for, and obtained, the approval of that Tribunal to do so.